 By contrast, some plants have blooms that are bisexual.
 Each individual bloom has both male and female parts.
 The process of reproduction occurs right within the individual flowers.
 These are sometimes referred to as "perfect" flowers, because they are self-sufficient.
 In a sense, we can say that this kind of plant takes the independence of the monoecious plant one step further.
 The pollination process is extremely self-contained.
 It is not just contained within the scope of a single plant, but within a single flower.
 An example of a plant with perfect flowers is the lily (Lilium).

 Most of the landscape plants home gardeners grow either are monoecious or they produce bisexual flowers, so you don't have to give them much thought in terms of reproduction.
 With dioecious plants, you have to know what you're dealing with to ensure the females that will bear berries or seeds.
 In addition to holly, here are some common dioecious plants you might want in your landscape:

 - Bayberry shrubs (Myrica pensylvanica)

-- Ginkgo biloba trees (the males are less messy)
+- Ginkgo biloba trees (scientific and common name are the same; the males are less messy)

 - Juniper shrubs (Juniperus)